 - Even if you are not into the anime-style artwork in this game, chances are you will still love the art on the cards.
 They did a fantastic job of making the cards look like memories, which definitely helped us get into the theme.

 - 10 people in our group played this game and four of them did not like it after playing as the Ren character.
 They did enjoy it after switching characters, but I’m sure a lot of people will dislike playing that role enough to never play the game again.
-There’s a lot less to do as Ren and it seems like most people like the game more if they get to be Feth in their first game.

 The Ravens of Thri Sahashri Links